aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/currentparagraph/_index.md

 ---
 title: CurrentParagraph
 second_title: Aspose.Words for .NET API Reference
-description: Gets the paragraph that is currently selected in this DocumentBuilderaspose.words/documentbuilder/.
+description: Gets the paragraph that is currently selected in this DocumentBuilder.
 type: docs
 weight: 50
 url: /net/aspose.words/documentbuilder/currentparagraph/